keepthrifty/keepthrifty.github.io/_posts/2017/2017-11-30-create-freedom-chicago-to-sydney.md

 To be honest, on a day-to-day basis our lives are only slightly different.
 We go to work during the week and spend time with our friends on the weekends.
 But it's the little things that really make a difference.
 We can go for walks on the beach whenever we want, we don't have to deal with cold and miserable winters and the Aussie work-life balance is a lot better.
 People really enjoy not working too hard or taking themselves too seriously.
 Also, it's just great to know how adaptable we are, and that we can handle any changes that come our way.

-_Read more from Kyle on how he [saves money while living in one of the most expensive cities in the world](https://notyourparentsfinancialguy.com/how-to-save-money-while-living-in-one-of-the-most-expensive-cities-in-the-world/)_
+_Read more from Kyle on how he [saves money while living in one of the most expensive cities in the world](https://notyourparentsfinancialguy.com/how-to-save-money-while-living-in-one-of-the-most-expensive-cities-in-the-world/) and how he went from [unemployed to saving $30k a year](https://notyourparentsfinancialguy.com/how-i-went-from-unemployed-to-saving-30k-per-year/)_

 ### Do you have any regrets or things you would do differently?